emqx/emqx-docs/en_US/security/authn/authn.md

 ## Authentication chain

 When multiple authentication methods are enabled at the same time, EMQX will perform chain authentication in the order in which the plugins are opened:
-- Once authentication succeeds, terminate the authentication chain and allow clients to access
+- Once authentication succeeds in any one of the methods, the authentication chain is terminated the client is allowed access.
-- Once authentication fails, terminate the authentication chain and prohibit client access
+- Once authentication fails in any one of the methods, the authentication chain is terminated the client is denied access.
-- If Failing to pass until the last authentication method,  it is determined according to  **anonymous authentication** configuration
+- If all enabled authentication methods ignore the authentication request, or there are no configured methods, success or failure is determined according to the  **anonymous authentication** configuration.
-  - Allow client access when anonymous authentication is enabled
+  - Allow client access when anonymous authentication is enabled.
-  - Deny client access when anonymous authentication is disabled
+  - Deny client access when anonymous authentication is disabled.